 6.3.
 PERFORMANCE ANALYSIS 97

 6.6 illustrates an example for a complete inventory round between the proposed reader and 3 collided tags.
-According to figure 6.6, the reader stated the inven- tory round with a “Switch” command.
+According to Figure 6.6, the reader stated the inven- tory round with a “Switch” command.
 The 3 tags switched to the new mode.
-Then the reader sent a “Query” command o the tags asking them for their RN 16s.
+Then the reader sent a “Query” command to the tags asking them for their RN 16s.
 The 3 tags replied with their RN 16s at the first slot and produced collided slot.
 The reader applied have identified the 3tags in a pseudo parallel slot.

 6.3 Performance Analysis

-In the conventional DFSA, the reading efficiency is the probability of single tag replay P (R = 1). where P (R) is the probability that exactly R tags are active in one slot.
+In the conventional DFSA, the reading efficiency is the probability of single tag reply P (R = 1). where P (R) is the probability that exactly R tags are active in one slot.
 It can be presented as: